 I mainly scream over the books I’ve already read, but sometimes I scream over the ones I haven’t read, too, just to prove that I can.
-My reviews feature an unprofessional amount of gifs, lots of enthusiasm, and content guides that break down the age-appropriateness of each title because there’s nothing quite like breaking into a cold sweat, wondering how on earth this book is even YA????
-(Been there.)
+My reviews are very unprofessional because college taught me nothing.
+(I’m kidding, but more on that later.)

+If we haven’t met before, hello!
+My name’s Marie.
 I’m a third-year business student with an irrational love of Microsoft Office, Frédéric Chopin, and the color black, so that should tell you just how exciting I really am.
-I’m obsessed with anti-heroes, Kaz Brekker, and redemptive character arcs, but if there’s a trend there I refuse to see it.
+I’m obsessed with anti-heroes and redemptive character arcs, but if there’s a trend there I refuse to see it.

 I am working towards a minor in English because I’m too much of a coward to major in it, which has instilled in me a love of Victorian literature.
 My favorite books are usually set in Victorian England, but if I had to choose between Charles Dickens and Elizabeth Gaskell, I wouldn’t.

 However, I firmly believe that Mr. Knightley is better than Mr. Darcy, Mr. Tilney is underrated, and Mr. Thornton undeservedly obscure.
 If you want to argue don’t waste your time.